GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

     Rscript compute_mean_exrate_upper_CI.R ptha18-GreaterPerth2023-sealevel60cm/highres_max_stage_with_variance max_stage $stage_threshold ;
   done

-# Convert the files just created into maps showing the max-stage threshold just
+# Convert the files just created into a raster showing the max-stage threshold just
 # below a given exceedance-rate (among the stage_threshold values considered
 # above).
 This is a cheap way to make plots of the wave size matching a given
 # exceedance-rate (rounded down to one of the thresholds above).